NHS Quit Smoking

 The programme consists of four consultation stages, each delivered via remote video consultation.
 Your clinician will provide ongoing behavioural support, monitor your progress, and prescribe medication as needed throughout.

-Stage 1: Initial Consultation
+Stage 1: Initial consultation

 Book this within 5 days of receiving your hospital referral.
 During this consultation, the clinician will: